How To Set Up A Linux Network

-Likewise if two Windows systems running NetBIOS over TCP/IP can't "see" each other in Network Neighborhood but they can ping each other you know the TCP/IP properties are OK and it's likely a Session layer (Layer 5) problem.
+Looking at higher layers, if two Windows systems running NetBIOS over TCP/IP can't "see" each other in Network Neighborhood but they can ping each other you know the TCP/IP properties are OK and it's likely a Session layer problem.
 Session layer problems could be something with the Windows Networking configuration (ex: File and Print Sharing isn't enabled or the Server service isn't running - neither of which is needed for TCP/IP at layers 3 and 4 to operate properly).

 Note that most server applications can be reconfigured to open a port other than the standard one.
 For example, some Web servers are configured to use port 8080 instead of 80.
 Because Web browsers are coded to send requests to port 80, if you want to access a Web server that's using a non-standard port you have to specify the port in the URL like so:

 Using a non-standard port on a Web server is a way to "hide" a Web server because, as we've just shown, you have to know which port number to use in order to access it.
 So how do you find what ports have been opened by server applications?